robang74/tinycore-editor/README.md

 ### Teaching Tool

-Despite everything above, this is a great teaching tool because kept the aim, its redesign implies being able to cope with legacy systems, and trust me: there are a lot of legacy systems out there in the real world that requires a progressive redesign because the companies which rely on them are not willing to invest into a brand new alternative.
+Despite everything above, this is a great teaching tool because its redesign implies being able to deal with legacy systems.
+Trust me when I say that there are a lot of legacy systems out there in the real world that requires a progressive redesign because the companies which rely on them are not willing to invest in a brand-new alternative.

 From this point of view, it is an opportunity to learn skills for a real-world specific market segment: scrum/agile development VS scrum/agile redesign.
 Both